Quantile Transfer for Reliable Operating Point Selection in Visual Place Recognition: Abstract

 \section{Abstract}

-Visual Place Recognition (VPR) is a key component for localisation in GNSS-denied environments, but its performance critically depends on selecting an image matching threshold (operating point) that balances precision and recall.
+Visual Place Recognition (VPR) is a key component for localization in Global Navigation Satellite System (GNSS)-denied environments, but its performance critically depends on selecting an image matching threshold (operating point) that balances precision and recall.
 Thresholds are typically hand-tuned offline for a specific environment and fixed during deployment, leading to degraded performance under environmental change.
-We propose a method that, given a user-defined precision requirement, automatically selects the operating point of a VPR system to maximise recall.
-The method uses a small calibration traversal with known correspondences and transfers thresholds to deployment via quantile normalisation of similarity score distributions.
-This quantile transfer ensures that thresholds remain stable across calibration sizes and query subsets, making the method robust to sampling variability.
-Experiments with multiple state-of-the-art VPR techniques and datasets show that the proposed approach consistently outperforms the state-of-the-art, delivering up to 25\% higher recall in high-precision operating regimes.
-The method eliminates manual tuning by adapting to new environments and generalising across operating conditions.
-Our code will be released upon acceptance.
+We propose a method that automatically estimates the operating point of a VPR system to maximize recall whilst aiming to achieve 100\% precision.
+The method uses a small calibration traversal with known correspondences and transfers thresholds to deployment via quantile normalization of similarity score distributions.
+This quantile transfer ensures that thresholds remain stable across calibration sizes and query subsets.
+Experiments with seven state-of-the-art VPR techniques across five benchmark datasets demonstrate that our proposed approach consistently outperforms existing baselines, enabling the underlying VPR technique to operate at 100\% precision in approximately twice as many deployment scenarios (median improvement), while retrieving up to 29\% more correct matches at that precision.
+The method eliminates manual tuning by adapting to new environments and generalizing across operating conditions.
+Our code is available at~\href{https://github.com/DhyeyR-007/Quantile-Transfer-for-Reliable-VPR}{https://github.com/DhyeyR-007/Quantile-Transfer-for-Reliable-VPR}.